How to Change the Engine Oil on Your 3rd Gen Prius

 Apply a small amount of motor oil to the new O-ring rubber gasket to lubricate it, then slide it onto the oil filter cap.
 Insert a new filter element into the oil filter cap.
 Wipe excess oil from filter cap and oil pan with shop towels.

 Set your torque wrench to 18 ft/lb and tighten the oil filter cap back on.
+If you need to replace your oil filter cap, the part number is 15620-37010 and priced between $20~$30.

 Once the filter is in snugly in place, set your torque wrench 27 ft/lb and insert a brand new nylon crush washer onto the oil pan drain bolt.